IBM/cloud-native-starter/workshop/05-resiliency.md

 }
 ```

-If the articles is deleted, we will notice, when we refresh the web application, that the same five articles are still displayed.
+After the articles service is deleted we will notice that the same 5 articles are displayed when we refresh the browser.
 That’s because in this trivial scenario the ‘**Web API**’ service **caches** the last read articles.
 If the ‘articles’ service is not available it simply returns the information from the cache.

 |  When the author service is deleted   |   When the author and articles service is deleted |
 | --- | --- |